Las Vegas Raiders Odds

 Here are a few examples of futures betting opportunities you might come across at California online sportsbooks:

-- NFL Comeback Player of the Year: Darius Philon +7500
+- NFL Comeback Player of the Year: Davante Adams +7500

 NFL player prop bets differ from futures because they are focused primarily on the actual performance of the player and not the achievements for which they’re awarded.
-Prop bets can vary quite widely from sportsbook to sportsbook, but there are always a few core wagers that you’ll find at nearly every California sportsbook app.
+Prop bets can vary quite widely from sportsbook to sportsbook, but there are always a few core wagers that you’ll find at nearly every sportsbook.
 Take the following examples:

 - Over/Under Davante Adams catching 12 touchdowns: O -105 U -115